cdunku/oyster/README.md

 ## Upcoming features

 ### Redirectors and Logical Operators
-- Adding support for the following redirectors: `&>`
 - Adding support for the following logical operators: `&&`, `||`

 ### History + Readline